-Selections below from a comic-theory anthology emphasize several recurring identifiers, techniques, or dynamics.
+Selections below from a comic-theory anthology emphasize several recurring identifiers, techniques, or dynamics of comedy or humor.

-2. Superiority—psychologically, an audience enjoys seeing others suffer without consequences, with momentary satisfaction that pain isn't happening to audience, or audience hasn't made comparable foolish mistakes like comic characters. ("They're so dumb!")
+2. Superiority—psychologically, audience enjoys seeing others suffer without consequences > momentary satisfaction that pain isn't happening to audience, or audience hasn't made comparable foolish mistakes like comic characters. ("They're so dumb!")

-Thomas Hobbes: "the passion of laughter is nothing else but sudden glory arising from some sudden conception of some eminency in ourselves, by comparison with the infirmity of others, or with our own formerly" (Human Nature, ch.
-8).
+Thomas Hobbes, Human Nature (1650), ch.
+8: "the passion of laughter is nothing else but sudden glory arising from some sudden conception of some eminency in ourselves, by comparison with the infirmity of others, or with our own formerly."

 3. Excess or absurd repetition; inflation or reduction to extremes.

 4a.
-High comedy & low comedy may correspond with wit and humor.
+High (intellectual) comedy & low (physical) comedy may correspond with wit and humor.

-Low comedy features lower-class characters with exaggerated or excessive physical qualities like obesity or horse-face; emphasizes humor, especially visual or physical humor and slapstick; instead of wordplay, low characters may speak incorrectly and use malapropisms.
+Low comedy features lower-class characters with exaggerated, excessive, or extreme physical qualities like obesity or horse-face; emphasizes visual or physical humor and slapstick, often involving food, sex or other elemental life-properties like water, flesh, or exaggerated body parts; instead of wordplay, low characters may speak incorrectly and use malapropisms.

 High & low comedy may meet.
 (In Lysistrata, the Magistrate is mostly high comedy since he's a high official and talks wittily, but one low-comic climax is when the women throw water on him (physical humor), and another is when he becomes sexually excited.

-5. Inflation and deflation: Comic characters inflate or swell to point where bubble bursts, or they're reduced to level of lower animals in terms of appetites or appearances.
+5. Inflation and deflation a.k.a. anticlimax: Comic characters inflate or swell to point where bubble bursts, or they're reduced to level of lower animals in terms of appetites or appearances.

-6. Comedy is essentially conservative: comedy laughs away people who act out, reinforcing social norms.
-The conclusion of a comedy narrative (marriage, dance, reunion) restores pre-existing, threatened unity.
+6. Comic relief may appear in any narrative genre, but the comic narrative is essentially conservative: comedy reinforces social norms by laughing away people who act out or don't fit.
+The conclusion of a comic narrative (marriage, dance, reunion) restores pre-existing, threatened unity.
 (In contrast, tragedy may be liberal or progressive in terms of learning from past.)